River Orwell: Potters Reach

-Long Reach

 Lower Reach

 At this point the Stour flows into the Orwell by Shotley Point.

 Sailing

 The Orwell provides a popular venue for sailing.
 Interest originally centred on the hamlet of Pin Mill (featured in two children's novels by Arthur Ransome: We Didn't Mean To Go To Sea and Secret Water), which is home to the Pin Mill Sailing Club and its Hard.
 Ransome had kept his yacht Selina King at the Pin Mill anchorage in 1937–39.

 Since the 1970s marinas have opened at Levington (Suffolk Yacht Harbour, pictured), Woolverstone, Fox's (just outside Ipswich), and two marinas in the old Ipswich Wet Dock.
 Woolverstone is home to the Royal Harwich Yacht Club that was for many years host to the Swordfish 15-foot racing dinghy built by Fairey Marine, in addition to its 12-foot Firefly, a derivative of the National 12-foot dinghy, both designed by the sailor Uffa Fox.
 It now hosts a broad range of sailing events, such as the annual 'Junior Race Week'.